Vorkosigan Saga: Winterfair Gifts (novella)

 This novella was published in February 2004 as part of the anthology Irresistible Forces (Catherine Asaro, editor).
 Bujold wrote this after completing Diplomatic Immunity.

 The wedding of Miles and Ekaterin is recounted from the viewpoint of Miles' Armsman Roic.
 Miles introduces Roic to Taura on her first (and due to her short life expectancy, probably her last) visit to Barrayar.
 The pair get along well, despite her rather unusual appearance.
 However, their blossoming romantic relationship is shattered when he makes a careless remark about "hideous, bioengineered mutants" —referring to the 'butter bugs' in Mark's latest commercial venture.
 Taura is hurt and insulted.

 When Ekaterin is taken ill, Taura traces the cause to a string of pearls that had apparently been sent by current Dendarii Admiral (and Miles's ex-lover) Elli Quinn, and which do not look right to her augmented vision.
 With Roic's help, she brings it to the attention of ImpSec.
 The poisoned pearls are traced to a newly acquired enemy of Miles'.
 Ekaterin recovers, and the wedding goes smoothly.

 That night, Roic is on guard when Taura joins him.
 She tells him that she probably only has a year or two left to live, and therefore takes everything as it comes.
 Roic replies, "Can you teach me to do that?"
 Collected in the omnibus edition Miles in Love.

 Diplomatic Immunity

 On the way back from his belated honeymoon, Miles is dispatched to Quaddiespace to untangle a diplomatic incident.
 Collected in the omnibus edition Miles, Mutants and Microbes.

 Captain Vorpatril's Alliance

-On Komarr, Ivan is asked by an ImpSec friend to protect a pretty young woman targeted by a criminal gang, and stumbles into a conspiracy involving Jackson's Whole politics, hired assassins, criminal syndicates, and an old and potentially dangerous secret on Barrayar.
-And embarrassing in-laws.
+On Komarr, Ivan is asked by an ImpSec friend to protect a young woman who has been targeted by a criminal gang.
+The assignment leads him into a conspiracy involving Jackson's Whole politics, hired assassins, criminal syndicates, and a potentially dangerous secret concerning Barrayar.
+It also involves his in-laws.